operator-playground-io/MinIO-Operator-tile/tutorials/connect-to-minio-pod-to-access-uploaded-files.md

 ---
-title: Connect to the MinIO Pod and access bucket uploaded files tutorial
+title: Connect to the MinIO's Pod and access file uploaded in bucket.
-description: This tutorial explains how to connect to the MinIO Pod and access bucket uploaded files.
+description: Learn how to connect to the MinIO Pod and access files from bucket.
 ---

-### Connect with the minIO's Pod and access files uploaded into MinIO Storage Bucket
+### Connect to MinIO's Pod and access files uploaded into MinIO Storage Bucket

-Step 1: Execute below command to list out MinIO's pods inside namespace "my-minio-operator"
+**Step 1: Execute the following below command to list out MinIO's pods inside namespace "my-minio-operator"**

 ```execute
 kubectl get pods -n my-minio-operator
 ```

-You well see output similar to this:
+You will see a similar output as below:

 ```
 NAME                              READY   STATUS    RESTARTS   AGE